ClearcodeHQ/migopy/README.rst

-Migopy 1.0 beta - Mongo Migrations for Python
+Migopy 1.0 - Mongo Migrations for Python
 =====================================

 Migopy is a simple python library which simply allows You to